zachariahcox/zachariahcox/docs/humans/calibration.md

 We will reference the discipline's official career ladder regularly.

 Depending on the scope of the calibration, it may not be possible to review each employees contributions in detail.
-In this way, the process works like a giant merge sort, where the subsorting is delegated.
+In this way, the process works like a giant merge sort, where the sub-sorting is delegated.

 ## Data collection
 The exact format may have some specifics change between reorgs to accommodate new constraints, but typically involves filling out a spreadsheet with the following columns per direct report.